Jake McCarthy Player Props: Diamondbacks vs. Blue Jays

 Jake McCarthy At The Plate

-- McCarthy has four doubles, five triples, two home runs and 17 walks while hitting .246.
+- McCarthy has four doubles, five triples, two home runs and 17 walks while batting .241.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.